This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-- Meet your lover from an attitude of self love and acceptance and not from a attitude of lack and neediness.
+- Meet your lover from an attitude of self-love and acceptance and not from an attitude of lack and neediness.
 He or she will feel this!
 Having a mindfulness practice is a fast method to achieve this.

 - View and value your relationship with your partner as an opportunity (and a journey) for discovery, growth and adventure.

 - Speak your thoughts, feelings and desires clearly with honesty, clarity and love.

 - Build a loving, kind, patient and forgiving relationship with yourself, your partner.

 - Voice your expectations from your relationship.

 - Make time for each other to regularly connect and chat and be physically intimate.

 - Be aware of any destructive patterns you may have had in past relationships including your parents’ relationship.

 - Let go of any baggage from past relationships and experiences.
 See your current relationship and love as a new clean slate.